Four people taken to hospital after Sebastopol crash

-Four people have been taken to hospital after an SUV and a sedan crashed at a suburban intersection in Sebastopol, blocking it for at least an hour.
+Four people, including a baby, been taken to hospital after an SUV and a sedan crashed at a suburban intersection in Sebastopol, blocking it for at least an hour.

 The crash, at the corner of Birdwood Avenue and Kossuth Street was first reported at 4.47pm on Monday, October 2.